neoclide/coc-tsserver/Readme.md

 installation.

-**Note:** tsserver could be quite slow to initialize on big project, exclude unneunnecessary files in your jsconfig.json/tsconfig.json.
+**Note:** tsserver could be quite slow to initialize on big project, exclude unnecessary files in your jsconfig.json/tsconfig.json.

 **Note:** if you're using WSL, copy you project files from mounted dirs to linux home otherwise tsserver will not work properly.